gedeck/mistat-code-solutions/ModernStatistics/README.md

 - `solutions`: Python code for solutions combined in a Jupyter notebook - [download all as solutions.zip](solutions.zip)
 - `all`: zip file with all three files combined - [download all as all.zip](all.zip)

+# Installation instructions
+Instructions on installing Python and required packages are <a href="../doc/installPython.md">here</a>.

 # Table of contents